aave-dao/aave-v3-origin/src/periphery/contracts/static-a-token/README.md

 #### Pausability

 The `StaticATokenLM` implements the [PausableUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/9a47a37c4b8ce2ac465e8656f31d32ac6fe26eaa/contracts/utils/PausableUpgradeable.sol) allowing any emergency admin to pause the vault in case of an emergency.
-As long as the vault is paused, minting, burning, transfers and claiming of rewards is impossible..
+As long as the vault is paused, minting, burning, transfers and claiming of rewards is impossible.

 #### LatestAnswer